 Your PREC must be incorporated or continued provincially, in Ontario, not federally.
-Be careful to avoid the use of words in the name of your PREC that imply that your PREC is in the business of trading in real estate.
-As of now, there are no other restrictions in the new legislation regarding names for PRECs; however, the Ontario Business Corporations Act, which governs all corporations in Ontario, requires a professional corporation to have the words “professional corporation” in English or in French in their name.
+Be careful to avoid the use of words in the name of your PREC that imply that your PREC is a brokerage or otherwise in the business of trading in real estate.
+As of now, there are no other restrictions in the new legislation regarding names for PRECs.
+A PREC is not a personal professional corporation as considered under the Business Corporations Act (Ontario), and, therefore, is not subject to the naming conventions under this Act.

 Ownership and Remuneration